 Add useful content.
 Informative content helps people find you online—and builds trust.
 Imagine someone searches, “How to hire a roofing contractor.”
 If you have a blog post on this topic, they might land on your website.

 Capture leads.
 Include a strong call to action button on your website so a customer can leave their information and reach you.
 Or offer free, helpful content behind a form.

-A brief explainer: General liability insurance can protect you from costs and claims associated with third-party damages and accidents, while professional liability insurance can cover the costs associated with being accused of negligence while performing your work.
+A brief explainer: General liability insurance can protect you from costs and claims associated with third-party damages and accidents, while professional liability insurance while performing your work.

 The bottom line?
 Get insurance.
 It’s hard to grow your business if you have an early setback.

 When was the last time you walked into a new restaurant without reading a review first?
 For me, it’s been a while.
 Years in fact.

 With platforms like Yelp, Amazon, Angie’s List, and Facebook, it’s easy for customers to rate your work.

 First off, people read them.
 A recent report showed 87% of consumers read reviews for local businesses.